stewiekalah/terraform/azure-play001/README.md

 4. Creates a NSG-Subnet association with the created resources
 5. Creates a NIC for a Virtual Machine
 6. Creates a Windows Server 2019 SmallDisk Virtual Machine, assigned to the NIC previously created
+7. Sets the local administrator password to the one stored in Azure KeyVault.